-Data Analytics: How to Use Graphs to Present Your Data Smartly
+Data Analytics How to Use Graphs to Present Your Data Smartly

 Because of its definition and nature, it is always discrete.
 It can be nominal or ordinal.
-Nominal is used for labeling scales such as gender, color of one’s hair and birthplaces.
-In ordinal, by definition, there is order which is significant and important although the value is not really known.
+Nominal is used for labelling scales such as gender, the colour of one’s hair and birthplaces.
+In ordinal, by definition, there is the order which is significant and important although the value is not really known.

 This is the biggest question: How are you going to present your data?
 Descriptive statistics now comes in.
 It is the idea of presenting and describing the features of your data.
-It can be done in various means: graphical representation, tabular representation and summary statistics.
+It can be done through various means: graphical representation, tabular representation and summary statistics.
 First two are called visualization technique.
 For better understanding the dichotomy of the presentation, it is better to tackle the overview of descriptive vs. inferential statistics.

-Descriptive statistics is used to present quantitative descriptions in a manageable form.
+Descriptive statistics are used to present quantitative descriptions in a manageable form.
 This is a way to see something meaningful of data at hand.
 In short, you make a statement based on, about, and derived from these data.
 As a limitation, you are not allowed to make conclusions beyond the data at hand.
 You cannot make inferences or generalizations.

 On the other hand, inferential statistics go beyond the figures.
 By its name, one can make inferences and conclusions.
 In descriptive statistics, more that one variable may be involved, that says, that the point of interest is the relationship between or among different variables.
 One should ask: How does one variable change with respect to other variables?